 The Bank is very proud to support the UN's Standards of Conduct for Business regarding LGBTI's in the workplace.

-In 2018, Societe Generale was the top-listed French bank on the gender equality rankings compiled by Equileap, an NGO, and was ranked 14th internationally (out of 3,000 companies) .
+In 2018, Societe Generale was the first French bank in the gender equality rankings compiled by Equileap, an NGO, and was ranked 14th internationally, out of 3,000 companies.

 The Group is also undertaking a number of other initiatives to achieve gender equality:

 - Development opportunities (Women in Leadership course (WILL) for female strategic talent, inter-company initiatives such as the JUMP forum and EVE programmes)

 - Awareness-raising, training and mentoring programmes; internal networks (mixed and women-only) with more than 2,400 members worldwide

 - The signing, in 2015, of the Societe Generale collective agreement on gender equality in France